jhachmer/GoMovie/README.md

   - [OMDB](https://www.omdbapi.com/) API key

 ### TODO:
-  - Index Page
+  - ~~Index Page~~
-  - Search Bar
+  - ~~Search Bar~~
     - search for genres, year, already watched etc.
+    - kinda done, but needs additional work
-  - Delete Entries
+  - ~~Delete Entries~~
   - ~~Split Genres and Actors~~
     - ~~separate db tables for them~~
   - Update Button for new movie info (poster, ratings)
+    - especially recently announed movies have a placeholder image as poster and obviously no ratings, updating them should provide the ratings and poster at the time of updating
-  - Color Grading of rows
+  - ~~Color Grading of rows, to show if they are watched~~
+  - checkbox to toggle showing only unwatched movies on overview

 ### Routes:
 - GET /health : returns healthy if server is running
+- GET /login : displays login page
+- POST /login : checks credentials provided by form values of username and password
+- GET /overview : displays overview page of all movies in database
 - GET /films/{imdb} : returns info page for movie with imdb id
 - POST /films/{imdb} : posts a new entry for movie
-- GET /films/{title}/{year} : returns info page for movie with title and year
+- PUT /films/{imdb} : changes the entry saved for that movie
+- DELETE /films/{imdb} : deletes entry belonging to movie (does not delete movie from db, maybe later)
 - GET /{$} : index page for root route (really basic atm)

 ## Setup